UPDATE: You should now use the bridgetown-sitemap plugin instead.

 I also added changefreq, but I am not sure, how much the attribute is valid for Google.
 In the worst case, it will be ignored.

-{% if post.published_at %}
+{% if page.last_modified_at %}

 {% endif %}